 And a grounding pin and plug type C has two round pins.

 Nice To Know

 Only Drink Bottled Water

 The drinking quality of the water from taps in Thailand, is poor at best.
-And if you’re a bit health-conscious you’ll want to know better than to drink water from the taps.
+And if you’re a bit health conscious you know better not to drink water from the taps.

 Only drink bottled water.
 This includes ice cubes.
 And with food is okay because it’s cooked.

-Your don’t want to risk getting sick and spend a week recovering.
+You don’t want to risk getting sick and spending a week recovering.

 Thai food is delicious.
 Thailand seasons it’s food very well and I can’t remember ever having a bad meal.

 Street vendors food is unbelievably cheap meat and is generally safe to eat, it’s worth the experience.
 Again, I never had a bad meal there.